kaizacorp/robot-allen/README.md

 **TODO:**

-+ Properly sanitize inputs for dealing with mixtures of quote types for `!tbr`
++ Properly sanitize inputs for dealing with mixtures of quote types for `!tbr` (both types of double quotes working, but not single quotes currently)
 + Implement handling `!tbr <goodreads shelf URL>` and reply with book cover image.